Carl Levin, Michigan’s longest-serving senator, dies at 87

 Levin fell in line with his family’s strong sense of civic duty in 1964, when he was named an assistant state attorney general and the first general counsel for the Michigan Civil Rights Commission.
 His older brother, former longtime U.S. Rep. Sander “Sandy” Levin, had a liberal voting record on many social issues, while their father served on the Michigan Corrections Commission, a citizens’ group that oversaw prison operations, and their mother volunteered for a Jewish organization.

-Carl Levin once said that public service was in his DNA, and politics often was discussed at the dinner table when he was a boy.
+Carl Levin was Michigan's only Jewish senator.
+He once said that public service was in his DNA, and politics often was discussed at the dinner table when he was a boy.

 He dove into public office when Detroit voters elected him to the City Council in 1969, and he served as its president before ousting a Republican to win the 1978 Senate race.
 He won the seat five more times but decided against running for a seventh term in 2014.